JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-spm-migration.md

 ## Remove the CocoaPods KMP integration

-If you want to completely replace your CocoaPods dependencies with Swift packages, you can deintegrate the pod by running the following command in the `/path/to/project/iosApp` directory:
+If you have replaced all your CocoaPods dependencies with Swift packages, you can now deintegrate the pod by running the following command in the `/path/to/project/iosApp` directory:

 ```shell